asen/smg/docs/index.md

 object(s) and using the [plot.ly](http://plot.ly/) library to display fancier graphs client-side.

-- calc - this plugin provides to plot arbitrary graph from SMG object time series by applying comples arithmetic expressions involving these time series.
+- calc - this plugin provides ability to plot arbitrary graph from SMG object time-series by applying complex arithmetic expressions involving these time-series.

 - spiker - this plugin runs periodically (as configured) and tries to detect anomalies (like sudden spikes and drops) in the graphs.
 It is